You are here

 Draft regulatory guidance and information materials

-This consultation closes on Thursday, 14 February 2019.
+This consultation closed on Thursday, 14 February 2019.

-The TGA is seeking comments from interested parties on the applicability and usefulness of the content contained in the draft regulatory guidance and information materials.
+The TGA sought comments from interested parties on the applicability and usefulness of the content contained in the draft regulatory guidance and information materials.

 The guidance is intended to assist industry understand and comply with their responsibilities to ensure that medical devices are cyber secure.
 The guidance will also contain information to assist users (including those in health care settings) with managing cyber security matters related to the use of medical devices.